 We continue to represent our existing clients that were injured in motor vehicle accidents prior to May 1, 2021.
 As of May 1, 2021 ICBC under the NDP government has moved to a no-fault insurance model.
 Under no-fault insurance, the injured party loses their right to sue for damages.
 In many cases the injured party not entitled to receive any money from ICBC for their injuries.
-Instead the injured party could receive payments, like one might receive workers compensation board (WCB) payments.
-For example, if you are injured in an accident, ICBC might pay for your treatments and lost wages, but they will not pay you any money for your injuries regardless of how serious they are.
-In many cases the injured party will be representing themselves (no lawyer) and will be dealing with ICBC on their own, which ultimately puts the injured party at a serious disadvantage.
+So generally speaking, you can no longer make an injury claim for your pain and suffering.

 Death due to the negligence or misconduct of another person or party.
 Death to a friend or family member can be very tough.
 We have experience with such cases and we can help you every step of the way.

 If you have been assaulted by a Police Officer or Security Guard contact us to discuss your case.
 We have extensive experience with cases where excessive force is used, or where people have been assaulted by police officers and security guards.